Skip to content

 Most people obsess over brightness.
 Wrong focus.

-What matters is the silhouette the lamp creates at night.
-The base on the surface.
-The shade cutting into negative space above it.
+What matters is the silhouette the lamp creates at night, the base on the surface, the shade cutting into the negative space above it, and the way the whole arrangement reads from ten feet away.
+A good console vignette should feel anchored after dark, not merely illuminated.

 The bottom of the shade should sit around eye level when standing.
-Usually that means 26 to 30 inches total height.
+In many rooms that means a lamp that lands somewhere around 26 to 30 inches tall, but the real test is proportion.
+Too short feels apologetic.
+Too tall crowds the wall and starts fighting with artwork or a mirror.

 AURA Pro Tip: Visual Mass Matters